How To Code Sign Windows Kernel Drivers using EV?

 Hardware Program

-Step 6: After selecting hardware option, the portal will display EV Code Signing Certificate requirements.
-Simply click on the Next button and move further.
+Step 6: The portal will display EV Code Signing Certificate requirements after selecting the hardware option.
+Click on the Next button and move further.

-Step 7: The platform will display a form with title “Digital Signature Details.”
-Make sure to fill out all information as you mentioned in your EV Code Signing Certificate.
+Step 7: The platform will display a form with the title “Digital Signature Details.”
+Make sure to fill out all the information you mentioned in your EV Code Signing Certificate.

 Digital Certificate Details